Open source · Built for Android

 How are dangerous tools handled?

 Three layers, strictest last.
 (1) Every tool category starts off; you flip on only what you want, per assistant.
-(2) Consequential tools (SSH commands, file deletes, app launches, sending messages) prompt you before running, with Allow once / this chat / always / Deny.
+(2) Consequential tools (SSH commands, file deletes, app launches, sending messages) prompt you before running, with Allow once / this chat / always / Deny; anything you "Always Allow" is listed under Settings → Tool approvals and can be revoked any time.
 (3) A short HARDLINE list (wipe everything, reboot, fork bombs, system file destruction, and shell tricks to bypass the rule) is blocked unconditionally.
 Even if you tell the AI to do one of these, it won't.

 Do scheduled jobs survive reboot or battery saver?